cocos/cocos-docs/en/publish/publish-xiaomi-quick-games.md

       npm run debug -- --print-only
       ```

-## Resource Management for Alipay Mini Game Environment
+## Resource Management for Xiaomi Quick Game Environment

 **Xiaomi Quick Game** is similar to **WeChat Mini Game**.
 There are restrictions on the package size.
 Resources over **5MB** must be downloaded via a network request.